tristiisch/docker-stack-deployment/README.md

 ### `debug`

-Toggle verbose messaging for debugging purposes.
-This feature is automatically set to true when initiating the job in GitHub debug mode.
+Enable verbose logging for debugging purposes.
+This is automatically enabled when running the job in GitHub debug mode.

+### `trace`

+Enable detailed logging to capture each executed instruction

 ## TODO